TomasFuentes/pruebaisssuetemplate/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Tip: you can drag and drop your image into this text editor (Attach files by dragging & dropping, selecting or pasting them.)

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]